GSA/fpki-guides/_includes/apple_trust_store_installation.md

   <source src="{{site.baseurl}}/video/keychain_gui_admin.mp4" type="video/mp4">
 </video>

-General users may use these steps to install COMMON in the _Login Keychain_ specific to their accounts.
-This will not impact other user accounts on the device.

 {% include alert-info.html content="The following steps will redistribute COMMON to the login keychain, and do not require administrator rights." %}